MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/data-access-consent.md

 Omnichannel for Customer Service app requires the following permissions to read and write data on behalf of users:

-- **Allow the application to read flows**: The app can view the flows if they have been used in macros.
+- **Allow the application to read flows**: The app can access the flows if they have been used in macros.

-- **Allow the application to manage flows**: The app can manage flows flows if they have been used in macros and to which you have access.
+- **Allow the application to manage flows**: The app can manage flows if they have been used in macros and to which you have access.

 - **Access Microsoft Flow as signed in user**: Allows you to access Microsoft Flow as a signed-in user if flows have been used in macros.

 - **Create content**: The app can automatically create content and datasets for you.

-- **Read and write all dashboards**: The app can view and edit all your dashboards and any dashboards that you have access to.
+- **Read and write all dashboards**: The app can access and edit all your dashboards and any dashboards that you have access to.

-- **Read and write all reports**: The app can view and edit all your reports and any reports that you have access to.
+- **Read and write all reports**: The app can access and edit all your reports and any reports that you have access to.

-- **Read and write user settings and state**: The app can view and edit your user settings and the user-specific state associated with content you have access to.
+- **Read and write user settings and state**: The app can access and edit your user settings and the user-specific state associated with content you have access to.

-- **Read and write all workspaces**: The app can view and edit all workspaces that you have access to.
+- **Read and write all workspaces**: The app can access and edit all workspaces that you have access to.

 - **Sign you in and read your profile**: Allows you to sign in to the app with your work account and let the app read your profile.
 It also allows the app to read basic company information.